-We have been living in our home for a year now, so have seen both summer and winter, and we are now looking to solve the heating and cooling problems we have.
+We have been living in our home for a number of years now, so have seen several summers and winters, but we are still looking to solve the heating and cooling problems we have.

 Heating

-The walls and roof of the house are well insulated, and upstairs only has Velux windows, so apart from a brief spell when the combi-boiler stopped working (blocked condensate pipe) upstairs never has a problem with heating.
+The walls and roof of the house are well insulated, and upstairs only has relatively small Velux windows, so upstairs is always warm enough, even in the depths of winter.

-The open plan downstairs however is laminate flooring on concrete with minimal insulation, so the floor is always cold, and it's always a struggle to get it to feel warm in winter.
-Even with the heating water turned up to 80°C (176°F), the downstairs radiators fully on, and the upstairs radiators cold, a huge temperature differential remains.
+The open plan downstairs however is laminate flooring on concrete with minimal under floor insulation, so the floor is always cold, and it's always a struggle to get downstairs to feel warm in winter.

 Cooling